-David Smith - Mr. Smith, a new nominee for election as a director of the Corporation, is the Senior Vice-President, Finance and Chief Financial Officer of Agnico Eagle Mines Limited ("Agnico") and has held this position since October 24, 2012.
-Previously Mr. Smith held the position of Senior Vice-President, Strategic Planning and Investor Relations of Agnico, .
+David Smith - Mr. Smith is the Senior Vice-President, Finance and CFO of Agnico Eagle Mines Limited ("Agnico") (TSX:AEM; NYSE:AEM), a gold mining business, and has held this position since October 24, 2012.
+Previously Mr. Smith held the position of Senior Vice-President, Strategic Planning and Investor Relations of Agnico.
 Prior to joining Agnico's investor relations team in 2005, Mr. Smith was a mining analyst and also held a variety of mining engineering positions, both in Canada and abroad.
-Mr. Smith is a Chartered Director, a director of eCobalt Solutions Inc. and an alternate director of the World Gold Council.
+Mr. Smith is a Chartered Director (C.DIR) and a director of eCobalt Solutions Inc. (TSX:ECS).
 He has a B.Sc. and M.Sc. in Mining Engineering from Queen's University in Kingston and the University of Arizona, respectively.
 Mr. Smith is also a Professional Engineer.